+As an employer, you should be aware that employees have a number of entitlements upon returning to work from paternal leave.
+This includes the right to go back to the position they held before taking leave, the ability to make flexible work requests and to receive support while breastfeeding.
 As their employer, you are consequently required to make the necessary adjustments to the workplace to ensure you can meet these entitlements.
-This article will explain these in more detail below as well as strategies for employers.
+This article will explain these obligations in more detail below, as well as strategies for employers to ensure compliance.

 An employee is entitled to return to their pre-parental leave position when returning to work.
-If this position no longer exists, then you must provide another position for which the employee is qualified and where they will enjoy their former status and pay.
+If this position no longer exists, you must provide another position for which the employee is qualified and where they will enjoy their former status and pay.
 You should also consider the employee’s requests during this time of transition as the employee may, for example, want to work part-time or in a different role.

 Flexible Work Requests

-An employee who has worked for a continuous period of 12 months is entitled to make a request for flexible working arrangements once they become a parent or person with responsibility for the care of a child.
+An employee who has worked for a continuous period of 12 months is entitled to make a request for flexible working arrangements once they become a parent or person responsible for the care of a child.
 This entitlement also extends to casual employees if they have a reasonable expectation of continuing employment with the employer on a regular, systematic basis.

 Flexible working arrangements usually include:

-- Changing start and finishing times;
+- changing start and finishing times;

-- Reducing their workload;
+- reducing their workload;

-- Sharing their job;
+- sharing their job;

-- Working more hours over fewer days;
+- working more hours over fewer days;

-- Working more hours to make up for time off;
+- working more hours to make up for time off;

-- Taking rostered days off on half days;
+- taking rostered days off on half days;

-- Taking time off work instead of overtime payments;
+- taking time off work instead of overtime payments;

-- Reducing travel away from home.
+- reducing travel away from home.

-- Low capacity;
+- low capacity;

-- Loss in efficiency or productivity; or
+- loss in efficiency or productivity; or

-- Negative impact on customer service.
+- negative impact on customer service.

 An employee is also entitled to be supported while breastfeeding in the workplace.
 As an employer, you may want to consider taking the following steps to ensure you are not discriminating against your employee:

-- Provide a private space to breastfeed, express and store milk;
+- provide a private space to breastfeed, express and store milk;

-- Allow appropriate breaks throughout the work day;
+- allow appropriate breaks throughout the work day;

-- Develop a breastfeeding policy as part of your Employee Handbook to set out your support for your employees during this time; and
+- develop a breastfeeding policy as part of your Employee Handbook to set out your support for your employees during this time; and

-- Create a supportive culture of pregnancy and breastfeeding in the workplace.
+- create a supportive culture of pregnancy and breastfeeding in the workplace.

 While there are a number of entitlements that you must be aware of as an employer, you may want to consider taking these a step further by:

-- Establishing a formal return to work process;
+- establishing a formal return to work process;

-- Discussing flexible work arrangements that work for the employee;
+- discussing flexible work arrangements that work for the employee;

-- Creating a positive culture surrounding employees returning to work;
+- creating a positive culture surrounding employees returning to work;

-- Providing a family or parenting room for breastfeeding parents; and
+- providing a family or parenting room for breastfeeding parents; and

 The benefits of implementing these strategies may include the following:

-- Helping employees achieve a work-life balance by better managing the demands that come with being a parent;
+- helping employees achieve a work-life balance by better managing the demands that come with being a parent;

-- Increasing staff retention;
+- increasing staff retention;

-- Decreasing absenteeism;
+- decreasing absenteeism;

-- Increasing productivity; and
+- increasing productivity; and

-- Increasing job satisfaction.
+- increasing job satisfaction.